PUGX/shortid-doctrine-bundle/docs/index.md

 $ composer require pugx/shortid-doctrine-bundle
 ```

-Enable bundle in the kernel:
+If you don't use Flex, you need to manually enable bundle in your kernel:

 ```php
 <?php